basiclaser/python.gcloud.local.functions.development.guide/README.md

-### Python Google Cloud Functions Development Guide.
+### Python Google Cloud Local Functions Development Guide.

 Please read this whole document.
 Please read the comments in each template function in `main.py`.